aerkalov/ebooklib/docs/tutorial.rst

     book.add_author('Aleksandar Erkalovic')

 You can also add custom metadata.
-First one is from the Dublic Core namespace and second one is purely custom.
+First one is from the Dublin Core namespace and second one is purely custom.

 ::